deinsoftware/swpm/README.md

 #### Upgrade

-This command will upgrade the packages to the latest version.
+This command will upgrade the packages to the latest version, ignoring ranges specified in `package.json`.

 ```bash
 swpm upgrade <package> [args] [FLAGS]